Bounded-confidence opinion models with random-time interactions: Multiple-process BCMs

 \section{Multiple-process BCMs}

-The single-process BCMs in Section \ref{one} assume that a single renewal process governs when interactions between agents occur.
-In reality, however, people exchange opinions at various times, so one cannot expect the interactions between agents to be governed by one renewal process.
-Therefore, we consider multiple independent renewal processes $R_{ij}$, which determine when each agent $i$ interacts with each agent $j$.
-Such an interaction can potentially update the opinion of agent $i$.
+The single-process BCMs in Section \ref{one} assume that a single renewal process governs the times of the interactions between agents.
+In reality, however, people exchange opinions at various times, so one cannot expect the interactions between agents to be governed by a single renewal process.
+Therefore, we consider multiple independent renewal processes $R_{ij}$ (for all agents $i, j \in \{1, \ldots, N\}$.
+The events in $R_{ij}$ trigger potential opinion updates of agent $i$ and determine when it interacts with each agent $j$.